 - Polycystic kidney disease (PKD)

 PKD is an inherited disorder at birth which can be diagnosed as young as six months of age.
 Affected cats or kittens have small, liquid-filled sacs in the tissue of their kidney.
 When left untreated, these sacs may multiply and grow affecting the function of the kidney.

 Cats with polycystic kidney disease may appear with signs of kidney disease:

 - Increased drinking and urination

 Keep up-to-date with vet care

-A well-cared-for Ragdoll feline has an expected lifespan of up to 15 to 20 years.
+A well-cared-for Ragdoll has an expected lifespan of 15 to 20 years.
 As they are predisposed to certain hereditary disease, early detection and intervention are the keys to address health issues effectively.
 Have your 12-month old kitten undergo necessary tests for breed-specific health issues to identify anomalies early on.